bhandariashwini/bhandariashwini/README.md

 ## 📌About Me

-I am Prajwal Shinde, an Embedded Systems trainee with strong programming skills in C, C++, Embedded C, and Data Structures.
+I am Ashwini Bhandari, an Embedded Systems trainee with strong programming skills in C, C++, Embedded C, Linux.
 Currently training at Vector India, Hyderabad, I’m working extensively with microcontrollers like ARM7 (LPC2129/LPC2148), 8051 and gaining in-depth knowledge of embedded hardware and software integration.

 My focus areas include real-time operating systems (RTOS), Linux-based development, and communication protocols such as CAN, SPI, I2C, and UART.
 I enjoy problem-solving and continuously seek to improve system efficiency and reliability.
 My dedication to learning and building practical solutions is driven by a passion for coding, electronics, and system interfacing.